-ESP32-S3-Zero Development Board Pinout and Technical Specifications
+ESP32-S3-Zero Development Board

 Code name: ESP32S3_DEV

 ESP32-S3-Zero development board is based on esp32s3 microcontroller and uses xtensa architecture.
-This development board has a maximum CPU frequency of 240 MHz and a flash size of 4MB.
+This board has a maximum CPU frequency of 240 MHz and a flash size of 4MB.

 The ESP32-S3-Zero is a compact development board featuring the Espressif ESP32-S3FH4R2 dual-core processor, operating at up to 240MHz.
 It offers 2.4GHz Wi-Fi (802.11 b/g/n) and Bluetooth 5 (LE) capabilities, making it ideal for IoT projects requiring robust wireless connectivity. πΆ